prismarin-network/.github/profile/README.md

 We are a two man Team which focuses on providing good digital goods.
 <br /> <br />
-[ReaperMaga](https://github.com/reapermaga) as the Lead Developer
+[Maga A.](https://github.com/reapermaga) as the Lead Backend Developer [Benedikt K.](https://github.com/benediktkaiser) as the Lead Frontend Developer
 <br />
-[Nyxie](https://github.com/nyxiie) as the Lead Designer, Concept Creator, Marketing Manager
+[Nyxie](https://github.com/nyxiie) as the Lead UI/UX Designer, Concept Creator, Marketing Manager